Ekiti people

 The Ekiti people are one of the largest historical subgroups of the larger Yoruba people of West Africa, located in Nigeria.
-They are classified as a Central Yoruba group, alongside the Ijesha, Igbomina, Yagba and Ifes.
+They are classified as a Central Yoruba group, alongside the Ijesha, Igbomina, YàgbàEkiti and Ifes.
 Ekiti State is populated exclusively by Ekiti people; however, it is but a segment of the historic territorial domain of Ekiti-speaking groups, which historically included towns in Ondo State such as Akure (the current capital and largest city of Ondo State), Ilara-Mokin, Ijare, and Igbara-oke.
-Ogbagi, Irun, Ese, Oyin, Igasi, Afin and Eriti in the Akoko region, as well as some towns in Kwara State, are also culturally Ekiti, although belong in other states today.
+Ogbagi, Irun, Ese, Oyin, Igasi, Afin and Eriti in the Akoko region, as well as some towns in Kwara State and Kogi State, are also culturally Ekiti, although belong in other states today.

 The name Ekiti is a derivation of an earlier term, Okiti, which means "Hilly" in Yoruba, as characterized by the generally hilly terrain of the areas which the Ekiti inhabit.

 Dialect

 The language commonly spoken by the Ekiti people is a distinct Yoruba dialect also named 'Ekiti'.
 Despite its comparatively large geographical spread, Ekiti remains relatively uniform within the areas where it is spoken.
 The dialect generally has similarities with Ijesha speech towards the west beyond the Effon ridge, and into Igbomina in the north and northwest around the Ekiti speaking people of Ekan meje and Iloffa towards Omu Aran, both of which still fall within the Central Yoruba Continuum.
-Towards the northeast, away from the town of Oke ako, Itapaji and Omuo, the dialect gradually fades into the Yagba and Gbedde/Adde Yoruba types respectively.
+Towards the northeast, away from the town of Ipao, Iyemero, Oke ako, Itapaji, Irele and Omuo, the dialect gradually fades into the Yagba Ekiti Yoruba types respectively.